 If you choose not to apply online, you need to simply fill out the food stamp application form available online and then mail, fax or personally submit the document to your local office.
 Once you submit the application, you will be contacted for an interview as the next step in the process.

 On the other hand, certain applicants may be eligible for an expedited, 7-day processing time.
 Usually, you must demonstrate an immediate need for expedited processing time.
-For example, if your liquid assets are less than $100 and your gross monthly income does not exceed $150, then you will qualify for an expedited processing time when you apply for food stamps.
+For example, if your liquid assets are less than $100 and your gross monthly income does not exceed $150, then you may qualify for an expedited processing time when you apply for food stamps.

 Find Out About SNAP Benefits in Delaware

 Once you are approved for the SNAP program, you will receive an EBT card that you may use at select locations in order to buy groceries for your family.
-It’s important to know that some products are ineligible for purchase with SNAP benefits despite being available in a grocery store.
+It is important to know that some products are ineligible for purchase with SNAP benefits despite being available in a grocery store.
 For example, you may not purchase any non-food items with your benefits, such as:

 - Pet food.